odoo/documentation/content/applications/finance/accounting/bank/bank_synchronization/ponto.rst

    .. image:: ponto/ponto-organization.png
       :alt: Fill out the form to add an organization in Ponto.

-#. | Go to :menuselection:`Accounts --> Live`, and click on *Add account*.
-   | You might have to add your **Billing Information** first.
 #.
+Go to :menuselection:`Accounts --> Live`, and click :guilabel:`Add account`.
+You might have to
+   add your **Billing Information** first.
+#.
 Select your country, your bank institutions, give your consent to Ponto, and follow the steps
    on-screen to link your bank account with your Ponto account.

    .. image:: ponto/ponto-add-account.png
       :alt: Add bank accounts to your Ponto account.

 #.
-Make sure to add all bank accounts you want to synchronize with your Odoo database before moving
-   on to the next steps.
+Add all bank accounts you want to synchronize with your Odoo database and move to the next steps.

 Link your Ponto account with your Odoo database
 -----------------------------------------------

 #.
 Go to :menuselection:`Accounting --> Configuration --> Add a Bank Account`.
 #.
-Search your institution, make sure to select the right institution.
-By selecting the institution,
-   you can verify that the third party provider is Ponto.
+Search for your institution and select it so you can verify that the third party provider is
+   Ponto.
 #.
-Click on *Connect* and follow the steps.
+Click :guilabel:`Connect` and follow the steps.
 #.
-At some point, you will have to authorize the accounts you want to access in Odoo.
-Please select
-   **all the accounts** you want to synchronize.
-Even the ones coming from other banking institutions.
+Select **all accounts** you want to access and synchronize in Odoo, even the ones coming from
+   other banking institutions.

    .. image:: ponto/ponto-select-accounts.png
       :alt: Selection of the accounts you wish to synchronize with Odoo.